 At this moment, the lyceum was interrupted.

 They would have to recover this oration once again on the next day.

-The golden sphinx had risen from her chair and motioned toward the door with a million signs and sounds that baffle the imagination.
+The golden-curled one, Venus herself, had risen from her mount and motioned toward the door with an outpour of sign and sound that baffled all imagination.

 It was time.